pmonks/for-science/README.md

 ## Using the Bot

 The bot provides these commands in any channel or a DM:
 * `!clj ...forms...` - evaluate the following text as Clojure forms.
 If code fences are used, will only evaluate text within those code fences (thereby allowing for a "literate" style of message).
+Note that each use of this command is run in a "fresh" instance of the interpreter - no state is maintained between invocations (to help avoid memory leaks).
+If this is limiting for your use case, please [chime in here](https://github.com/pmonks/for-science/issues/7).
 * `!move #channel` - logically moves the current conversation to #channel.
 This is done by posting cross-linked messages in both this channel and the other channel, and asking users to continue in the other channel.
 Note: it doesn't actually move any messages in a technical sense - it's more about logically moving a conversation from that point forward.

 It also provides these commands in a DM only: